ABo-EsMaiL/udacity-landng-page/README.md

 I created a function to create a link for each section by using for of loop.

-add the active class properties for both section.
+add the active class properties for both section while scrolling.

 # reference